bedobeeeee/emoticue/README.md

 ## 🚀 Features

-### 🧠 Mood Recognition
+###  Mood Recognition

 * The platform analyzes your journal entry to understand your emotional state and detect mood patterns.

-### 🎬📚 Personalized Recommendations
+### Personalized Recommendations

-* Recommends movies, books, and songs based on the detected mood from the local .json data.
+* Recommends movies, books, and songs based on the detected mood from the local data.

-### ⚡ Lightweight UI
+###  Lightweight UI

 * Fast, responsive frontend built with **HTML**, **Tailwind CSS**, and **vanilla JavaScript**.

 ---

-## 🛠️ How It Works
+## How It Works

 1. **User Input**: You describe how you feel.
 2. **Mood Analysis**:  The backend analyzes your text to identify emotional tone and patterns
-3. **Recommendation Engine**:Queries a local .json file containing mood-specific movie, book, and music data.
+3. **Recommendation Engine**:The harcoded loacal file containing mood-specific movie, book, and music data.

 4. **Curated Results**: Displays tailored suggestions based on detected mood.